pierreconreaux/Data_Lake_on_AWS/NOTE.md

 m indicate the multipurpose family vs r that is optimized for RAM or the C family that is optimized for CPU There's a family for each major component
+In general is best to start with the M family and to precise when you understand what we want to optimize

+More on instance type here :https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html

+5 is for the 5 generation (more performance and cheaper than the older one) large indicate the overall hardware quality (small will have less CPU, memory or storage) If you want more https://www.ec2instances.info/

+Princing for node is somthing as 0.05 per hour https://aws.amazon.com/fr/emr/pricing/

+And leastn make sur to select the Key Pair you just created